lizardzhou/Dyssol/source/materials.rst

 DMDB file
 ---------

 You can find the file ``Materials.dmdb`` in your installation folder, which stores global list of **materials** and their **parameters**.
-Typical examples are air, coal, sand, urea and water.
-You can extend this database freely by defining your own new materials.
+Typical examples in current database are air, coal, sand, urea and water.

+You can extend this database by defining your own new materials using the *Tools* menu bar → *Materials database*, which opens the *compounds editor* and enables you to set new compounds.

 .. image:: ./pics/material/path.png
    :width: 200px